slateci/slate-puppet/README.md

 ```
 These can be obtained by following the guide on https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#join-nodes.

+For existing clusters, `kubectl` must be installed on _every_ controller node.

 ### Installation

 To install, find the most recent package release at https://github.com/slateci/slate-puppet/releases, download it, and run `puppet module install slate-slate-VER.tar.gz` on your Puppet Master.